plumatic/schema/README.md

 ## Transformations and Coercion

-As of version 0.2.0, Schema supports schema-driven data transformations, with *coercion* being the main application fleshed out thus far.
+Schema also supports schema-driven data transformations, with *coercion* being the main application fleshed out thus far.
 Coercion is like validation, except a schema-dependent transformation can be applied to the input data before validation.

 An example application of coercion is converting parsed JSON (e.g., from an HTTP post request) to a domain object with a richer set of types (e.g., Keywords).